Koenen History, Family Crest & Coats of Arms

-Prussia, known for its beauty, industry and military power.
+A multitude of prestigious family names, such as the surname Koenen, were formed in the lands which became the modern German state of Prussia, known for its beauty, industry and military power.
 The name originated as a short form of the personal name Konrad, an Old German emperor's name.

 Early Origins of the Koenen family

-West Prussia, where the family emerged in mediaeval times as one of the notable families of the region.
+The surname Koenen was first found in West Prussia, where the family emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 The name originated as a short form of Konrad, an Old German emperor's name.

-Early History of the Koenen family
+Important Dates for the Koenen family

 Koenen Spelling Variations